radicle-dev/radicle.xyz/_guides/user.md

 connected to and either have an open seeding policy, or follow you.
 Seeding involves both hosting the repository and synchronizing changes with other nodes.
-In the early stages of the Radicle network, all public repositories are automatically seeded by `seed.radicle.garden` which is a *public seed node* run by the core team.
+In the early stages of the Radicle network, all public repositories are automatically seeded by `iris.radicle.garden` and `rosa.radicle.garden` which are *public seed nodes* run by the core team.

 <!-- TODO: Talk about seeding policies and following -->

 <aside class="span-2"> <strong>Seed nodes</strong> are always-on machines that
 significantly enhance the network’s capacity to provide continuous access to repositories.
-They can vary in their seeding policies, from public seed nodes like <code>seed.radicle.garden</code> that openly seed all repositories, to community seed nodes that selectively seed repositories based on rules established by their operators. </aside>
+They can vary in their seeding policies, from public seed nodes like <code>iris.radicle.xyz</code> and <code>rosa.radicle.xyz</code> that openly seed all repositories, to community seed nodes that selectively seed repositories based on rules established by their operators. </aside>

 You don't *have* to trust or rely on our public seed node.
 You can run your own.
 As more people run them, Radicle becomes more resilient and